Bramley Buffaloes: 2004–2013: conference and success

-Bramleys first game against Sheffield Hillsborough Hawks drew a crowd of more than 1,200 at Stanningley's Arther Miller Stadium.
+Bramley's first game against Sheffield Hillsborough Hawks drew a crowd of more than 1,200 at Stanningley's Arther Miller Stadium.
 Coached by Phil Hellewell, the club reached the National League Three semi-finals, losing to eventual champions Coventry Bears.
 The following season the club finished second in the league and made the Grand Final, losing 28–26 to League Leaders Bradford Dudley Hill.

 Ahead of the 2006 season, ex Bradford Bulls player, Paul Cook was appointed head coach.
 Under Cook Bramley finished the season as League Leaders and won the Grand Final, beating Hemel Stags 30–8.
 2007 was another successful year for Bramley with club again finishing the season as League Leaders but were beaten by Featherstone Lions in the Grand Final.

 The club again finished the season as League Leaders but failed to win the Grand Final in 2008, losing to Celtic Crusaders Colts.
 In November, Paul Cook left his post as head coach to take up an assistant coach role at Huddersfield.
 Mark Butterill was appointed head coach with Jon Nicholls being appointed assistant coach.

 Bramley finished 2009 as League Leaders for a fourth year in a row and champions for a second time.
 2010 was also a successful season with the club crowned League Leaders for a fifth time in a row but lost in the Grand Final to Warrington Wizards.

 Butterill left the club at the end of the season and Peter Roe was appointed head coach for the 2011 season but left in April due to poor results.
 Australian Chris Gardner took over till the end of the season but could not prevent the club finishing bottom of the league.

 In 2012 the amateur game aligned with the professional game by switching from playing in winter to summer.
 The Rugby League Conference was subsequently became absorbed into the National Conference League creating a fourth division, NCL Division Three.
 Bramley finished 5th in NCL Division 3 before losing in the Elimination Playoff to Warrington Wizards.

 Bramley had to apply to the NCL to stay in the league for the following season however their application was rejected by the League and were instead entered the newly formed Yorkshire Men's League for the 2013 season.